Kevin Maguire (artist)

 Kevin Maguire (born September 9, 1960) is an American comics artist, known for his work on series such as Justice League, Batman Confidential, Captain America, and X-Men.

 Career

-Maguire's first credited published comics work was The Official Handbook of the Marvel Universe vol. 2 #6 in 1986.
-He debuted at DC Comics with artwork in Who's Who: The Definitive Directory of the DC Universe #23 and 25.
+Maguire's first credited published comics work was The Official Handbook of the Marvel Universe vol. 2 #6 (May 1986).
+He debuted at DC Comics with artwork in Who's Who: The Definitive Directory of the DC Universe #23 (Jan.
+1987) and #25 (March 1987).